 I was already in love with photography before I started blogging.
 And then when I discovered blogging, I was able to combine my two greatest loves: writing and photography.
-A perfect match.
+So today I’m ready to give you more of my blogging photography tips.

 I am always learning.
 You never stop learning.
 And that’s part of the fun.